eraofchaos/eraofchaos.github.io/units/Vampire.md

  **talk3:** I stand fast for my home and my country!

-### Talent
+## Talent
-### Awaking
+## Awaking
- **Possible:** YES
+ **Is it possible right now?** YES

  **Score up:** 94304

- **Name:** Vampire Lord
+ **Awaking Name:** Vampire Lord

- **Description:** Ancient nestors, cursed for killing their loved ones, have been hidden in the dark corners of the world for thousands of years.
+ **Awaking Description:** Ancient nestors, cursed for killing their loved ones, have been hidden in the dark corners of the world for thousands of years.
 The sins committed by the unclean body cannot be redeemed, only waiting for the annihilation day to wash away their sins.